HomeBlog Home

 3. And whether or not your toilets flush

-A home inspector will not be as detailed in their plumbing inspection as a professional plumber; however, they can give you an overview of the issues that need to be addressed upon move-in, if any.
+A home inspector will not be as detailed in their plumbing inspection as a professional plumber; however, they can give you an overview of any issues that need to be addressed upon move-in.

 They will likely recommend a professional plumbing inspection if they think there may be a more significant issue outside their expertise.
 However, rest easy knowing that most plumbing issues found during a home inspection are minor.